Quick Facts

 Died: December 25, 1906

-Credit goes to 2 out of 5 son’s of wealthy American businessman, Henry Mayo Newhall; a man whose extensive land holdings became the Southern California communities of Newhall, Saugus and Valencia, and the city of Santa Clarita.
+Credit goes to 2 out of 5 son’s of wealthy American businessman, Henry Mayo Newhall.
+A man whose extensive land holdings became the Southern California communities of Newhall, Saugus and Valencia, and the city of Santa Clarita.

-After their father died, the brothers developed the Newhall Land and Farming Company in 1883.
-Henry G. Newhall later also became the president of the California Bank, and Walter S. Newhall served as one of the Directors for the Los Angeles Improvement Company.
+After their father died the brothers developed the Newhall Land and Farming Company in 1883.
+Henry G. Newhall also later became the president of the California Bank, and Walter S. Newhall served as one of the directors for the Los Angeles Improvement Company.

 When was the house built: